Community of Practice

 There is no career path.
 No progression from beginner to expert.
 No specialisation.
 No professional identity.
 The industry depends on this work but does not invest in the people who do it.

 Practitioners work alone.
 Knowledge is hoarded, not shared.
 People who could learn from each other never meet.
+The Community of Practice exists to change that.

-What you will learn
+02 What you will learn

-The Community of Practice is built around learning by doing.
-You work on real documents, receive structured training, and build practical skills in document accessibility, a field where skilled practitioners are urgently needed worldwide.
+You learn by doing.
+You work on real documents, receive structured training, and build practical skills the industry will pay for.

-• PDF remediation
+PDF remediation

 Tag PDFs for screen readers: headings, reading order, lists, figures, and metadata.
-Understand PDF/UA compliance and how to validate your work.
+PDF/UA compliance and how to validate your work.

-• Word and PowerPoint accessibility
+Word and PowerPoint accessibility

-• Alt text and image descriptions
+Alt text and image descriptions

-• STEM and equation accessibility
+STEM and equation accessibility

 Make mathematical equations, scientific notation, and data tables accessible using MathML and plain-language descriptions.

-• OCR and scanned documents
+OCR and scanned documents

-• Easy Read content creation
+Easy Read content creation

 Simplify complex academic content into Easy Read format: clear language, short sentences, meaningful images, for students with learning and intellectual disabilities.

-• EPUB accessibility
+EPUB accessibility

-Understand accessible digital publishing: semantic structure, navigation, media overlays, and how EPUB works with reading apps and assistive technology.
+Accessible digital publishing: semantic structure, navigation, media overlays, and how EPUB works with reading apps and assistive technology.

-• Quality assurance and validation
+Quality assurance and validation

-How the Community of Practice works
+03 How the Community of Practice works

-The Community of Practice is hosted by the Accessible Documents Initiative.
+The Community of Practice is hosted by EquitableDocs.
 Members join because they share the mission.
-They are not working for The Accessible Documents Initiative.
-They contribute to a shared goal alongside us.
+They are not working for EquitableDocs; they contribute to a shared goal alongside it.
+This is volunteer, mission-driven work.

-• Collaboration over competition
+Collaboration over competition

-• The work speaks for itself
+The work speaks for itself

-• More than documents
+More than documents

 The Community of Practice serves universities as a whole: pipeline setup, staff training, and remediation.
 Fixing documents is one part of the mission, not the whole of it.

-• Students shape the work
+Students shape the work

-Students with disabilities are part of the Community of Practice as Student Advocates, shaping how accessibility work is done.
+Students with print disabilities are part of the Community of Practice as Student Advocates, shaping how accessibility work is done.

-Ways to contribute
+04 Ways to contribute

 Members contribute where their skills match.
 The criteria are public.
 You can see exactly what is expected for each type of contribution.
 No gatekeeping, no hidden requirements.